-

 Office of the Secretary of the University

 Within the Office of the President, the Office of the Secretary of the University has primary responsibility for supporting the governance of the University.
-The office facilitates the work of the Board of Trustees, including its quarterly meetings, annual retreats, publications, directories, committee staffing, and orientation for new Trustees.
-The office coordinates the work of 15 visiting committees and staffing of other boards including the Medical Center, Laboratory Schools, and Baptist Theological Union.
+The office facilitates the work of the Board of Trustees, including its regular meetings, strategic retreats, publications, directories, committee staffing, and orientation for new Trustees.
+In collaboration with the deans, the office coordinates the work of 14 Advisory Councils and staffing of other boards including the Medical Center, Laboratory Schools, Marine Biological Laboratory, and Baptist Theological Union.

 Moreover, the office plays a role in: